The Pando Tree

 Deer and their fawn roam outside a fence protecting Pando

-Deer have always played a role in the life of Pando, while elk were introduced by humans.
-The problem is not that there are deer, but controlling their their use of the tree to prevent over-browsing on immature stems and branches.
-In the late 1980’s and early 1990’s, the Forest Service began using fencing to control the number of deer and elk, which also allows other work to take place to to promote re-generation.
-Today, over 53 acres of the tree are fenced into and the result of the initial effort to protect the tree and promote regeneration are positive; sections of the tree were fenced in, saw increased regeneration and an explosion of new growth.
-Plans are in the works to use permanent and temporary fencing around the tree to promote another long period of regeneration bringing the tree to a new balance of health, after which fencing would not be needed but new approaches in wildlife management being studies today.
+Deer and Elk have always played a role in the life of Pando.
+The problem is not that there are deer and elk, but controlling their use of the tree to prevent over-browsing on immature stems and branches.
+In the late 1980’s and early 1990’s, the Forest Service began using fencing to control the number of deer and elk, which also allows other work to take place to promote re-generation.
+Today, over 53 acres of the tree are protected, and the results of the effort to protect Pando, and stimulate and protect new growth are positive.
+Plans are in the works to use permanent and temporary fencing around the tree to promote a “new crop” of regeneration bringing the tree into a new balance of health and sustainability.

 Disease

 Pando suffers from three diseases commonly found in aspen.
 Sooty Bark Canker, Leaf Spot and a Conk fungal infection.
-Although the diseases are well known and generally understood, we do not know of the extent of these infections across the tree and the root system.
-Have they strangled the tree or will they destroy the root?
-Do these diseases play a positive or negative role in Pando’s ability to regenerate?
-Can current techniques be used to manage these diseases—work on a tree the size of Pando?
-In order to formulate an approach to tackle Pandos’ diseases, we will have to answer these questions.
+Although the diseases are well known and generally understood, today, we do not know the extent of these infections across the tree nor, its impact on Pando’s root system which coordinates energy production, defense and regeneration across the tree’s expanse.
+Have these diseases strangled the tree?
+Do these diseases play a positive or, negative role in Pando’s ability to regenerate since adverse events typically tilt the balance of regenerative hormones ?
+The human answer that all disease is bad, may or, bewilderingly, may not apply with Pando, for example, some disease will also limit insect activity.
+Finally, can current techniques available to manage these diseases—work on a tree the size of Pando?
+We will have to answer these questions and more in the coming year to be better stewards of our friend Pando.

 images of the three diseases pando is fighting off